YOGA TEACHER TRAINING PROGRAM

 Paul Cabanis— Intro to Iyengar Yoga

-Pawan Johar, MA— History of Yoga (Ancient to Current)
+Pawan Johar, MA— Evolution of Yoga (Ancient to Current)

 Kali Malikah, MA— Yoga, Social Justice, and Respect

 Maria Villella, L.Ac.— Ashtanga Yoga, Harmony, and Balance

 Roberto Strongman, PhD— Yoga, Diversity and Culture

 James Fox— Teaching to Marginalized Communities, Prison Yoga, and Prajna

 Ginevra Are— Gender & Sexuality in the Yoga Space

 “The program exceeded my expectations and I highly recommend it.
 I enjoyed the variety of speakers and my classmates were great, too.
 I would encourage all of my friends and students interested in expanding their knowledge of Yoga to take this course.
 It is a catalyst to broaden their knowledge and scope of teaching.” —Nicolle Lincir, former student

 About the Program: